Do you ever find yourself with extra sencha tea leaves after you’re done brewing and enjoying the lovely emerald green color liquid?

 Our guess is yes, unless you eat them… which is quite delicious by the way!
 But we will go into that another time.

-Today we will share a recipe that hopefully many of you will be fond of and we will share how to use green tea for the face.
+Today we will share a green tea recipe that hopefully many of you will be fond of.
+We will share how to use green tea leaves for the face.

-If you end up having already brewed loose sencha leaves — use them to make a Japanese green tea face mask!
+If you end up having already brewed sencha green tea leaves — use them to make a Japanese green tea face mask!

-And unlike matcha powder, which gets dissolved in the water and completely consumed by us — allowing us to enjoy all of its wonderful benefits without any waste, sencha still retains many of its nutrients in its leaves even after we’ve brewed them.
+And unlike matcha teas, which get mixed in the water and completely consumed by us — allowing us to enjoy all the matcha benefits without any waste, sencha green tea still retains many of its nutrients in its leaves even after we’ve brewed them.

 So why not give the leftover benefits to other parts of us?